2-Story Addition, Sustainable Whole House Remodel & Landscape, Thousand Oaks, CA 91360

 click HERE for more photos.

 This family of six, and their two Labradors, completely renovated their 1977, 1-story, 3 bedroom, 2-1/2 bath tract home in an Eichler Development neighborhood, adding a new 2nd floor office, balcony, bedroom, bath and large storage room.
-The entire home & landscape were remodeled, while the family occupied it throughout the process.
+As designed by ENR architects, the entire home & landscape were remodeled, while the family occupied it throughout the process.

 The 1st phase sealed off the bedrooms, bath, and kitchen, from the remainder of the house, while the master suite and 2nd story addition were completed.
 During the 2nd phase, the family moved into the new 2nd floor bedroom and master suite, while the kitchen and bedrooms were remodeled.
 Lastly, both front and back landscaping, hardscaping, pool and spa were remodeled.